 Joseph S. Clark High School, which serves students from the musically fertile Sixth and Seventh Wards, started producing artists as soon as it opened in 1948 — trumpeter Milton Batiste of the famed Olympia Brass Band was in its first music class.
-Around 1950, when Shirley Goodman and Leonard Lee were underclassmen here, they would walk to J&M Studio after school with their friends and ask Cosimo Matassa to let them cut a record.
+Around 1950, when Shirley Goodman and Leonard Lee were underclassmen here, they would walk to J&M Studio after school with their friends and bug engineer Cosimo Matassa to let them cut a record.
 Eventually Matassa relented, charging them two dollars to record a demo of “I’m Gone.”
-Goodman’s distinctive voice caught the ear of Eddie Mesner of Aladdin Records, who made Goodman and Lee a duo.
+Goodman’s distinctive voice caught the ear of Eddie Mesner of Aladdin Records, who paired her with Lee as a duo.
 Billed as “Sweethearts of the Blues,” Shirley and Lee climbed the R&B charts with “I’m Gone” in 1952.
 Other hits followed, including “Feel So Good” and “Let the Good Times Roll.”

 From 1952-1959, while kids across the country went wild for New Orleans R&B, the revered band instructor Yvonne Busch groomed some of the city’s finest talent at Clark.
 She helped drummer John Boudreaux and other students form the Hawkettes, who recorded the Carnival staple “Mardi Gras Mambo” in 1954.
 Boudreaux went on to join the house band at the Dew Drop Inn, play on hit records including Ernie K-Doe’s “Mother-in-Law,” and eventually move to California with Harold Battiste’s AFO Executives.